Skip to main content

 Poster Competition

 Following the Naff Symposium lectures, we host a Poster Competition.
+For this year's abstract book, click here.

 Photo Gallery and Winners for 2024 will be announced after the event.